stav/sirem/docs/INTEGRITY_IMPLEMENTATION_GUIDE.md

 ### Phase 4: Testing & Validation

 1. Test all CRM functionality with imported data
-2. Verify relationships between contacts, reminders, and tags
+2. Verify relationships between contacts, actions, and tags
 3. Check that Medicare-specific fields are properly stored
 4. Validate that the tagging system works correctly